 William Golding’s Lord of the Flies has been made into two notable film adaptations.
 While the 1963 black and white version directed by Peter Brook is typically viewed as the more faithful and moving of the two, Harry Hook’s 1990 film has won a cult following.
 Notably, neither film shows the significant scene from the book where the Lord of the Flies explains the inherent evil and barbarity of mankind to Simon.
 Both films opted instead for a scene that focused on the visual, unspoken communication between Simon and the mounted hog head.
 In 2017, Warner Bros.’ announcement of a forthcoming all-female version of Lord of the Flies was met with backlash from critics who argued that masculinity was at the core of Golding’s book.
-No scheduled release date for the all-female remake has been announced.

 Lord of the Flies (1963)

 Notable cast: James Aubrey, Tom Chapin, Hugh Edwards